$L^\infty$ cohomology is intersection cohomology: Lipschitz retractions

 \section{Lipschitz retractions}

-The results of this section will be very important to compute the $L^\infty$ cohomology groups later on.
-Given a germ of subanalytic set, we shall construct a Lipschitz strong deformation retraction of a neighborhood in such a way that the derivative tends to zero as $t$ goes to $0$ (Theorem \ref{thm_retraction}, by deformation retraction we assume $r_1=Id$).
-This requires to investigate in details the metric structure of subanalytic sets.
-The results of this section, especially Theorem \ref{thm_retraction}, can have other applications (see \cite{sv}).
+This section provides some results about the metric geometry of globally subanalytic sets.
+These results will be very important to compute the $L^\infty$ cohomology groups later on.
+Given a germ of subanalytic set $X$ at $x_0$, we shall construct a Lipschitz strong deformation retraction $r_t$, $t \in [0,1]$, $r_0\equiv x_0$, $r_1=Id$, of this germ onto $x_0$ (Theorem \ref{thm_retraction}).
+It is the main result of this section.

+By way of motivation for all the results of this section, let us briefly outline the strategy of the proof of Theorem \ref{thm_retraction}.
+Let $X$ be the germ of a singular (subanalytic) set.
+Replacing $X$ by $\hat{X}$ (see (\ref{eq_X_hat}) for $\hat{X}$), we may estimate the distance to the origin by the first coordinate.
+We proceed by induction on $n$, if $X \subset \R^n$.
+The result is therefore true for $\pi_n(X)$ if $\pi_n:\R^n \to \R^{n-1}$ is the canonical projection.
+By Corollary \ref{lem existence proj reg preservant xn+1} and Lemma \ref{lem_graph_proj_reg}, up to a bi-Lipschitz homeomorphism preserving the first coordinate, we know that $\hat{X}$ may be included in the graphs of finitely many Lipschitz functions.
+We thus can lift the retraction obtained by induction, making use of the estimates of Lemma \ref{prop proj reg} so as to establish its Lipschitz character.